moneybutton/yours-channels/docs/yours-lightning.md

 **0. Local initialization.** Both agents initialize their local addresses (source, destination) and their initial htlc and revocation secret (asyncInitialize() in agent.js).

-**1. Alice and Bob exchange their public projections.** This allows them to build a shared multisig address.
+**1. Alice and Bob exchange their public projections.** This allows them to build a shared multisig address and to know the public versions of the other agents htlc and revocation secret.

-**2. Alice builds a funding transaction.** The party that funds the channel (Alice) creates the funding transaction that spends to the shared multisig address.
+**2. The funder (Alice) builds a funding transaction.** The agent that funds the channel creates the funding transaction that spends to the shared multisig address.
 She does not broadcast it yet.
 She then sends the funding amount and funding transaction hash to Bob.